charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 Another strategy consists in combining trade-offs curves with small multiples of objective score maps.
 On trade-offs curves (see section \ref{sec:scatterplots}), each point corresponds to a portfolio: displaying these together adds great value and helps understanding.
 Examples of strategies to display together the trade-offs curve and the corresponding maps are presented in figures \ref{fig:addl}c and \ref{fig:Peter}.

 ###Relationship between variables {#sec:beneficiaries}
 Expressing relationship between independant or correlated variables is often needed when dealing with several topics and metrics.
 For example, it is very relevant in the context of displaying the beneficiaries of a project.
-The survey (see \ref{sec:survey}) highlighted growing interest in this topic (*TODO bpb how to Cite Survey results?* link to section \ref{sec:survey}).
+The survey (see \ref{sec:survey}) highlighted growing interest in this topic (details about survey results in section \ref{sec:survey_results}).
 However, this tasks appears to be very context specific.
 Typically, the displays would aim to quantify and show the beneficaries impact, possibly by subgroups, and often their location in space.
 It is also often of interest to contrast beneficiary distribution in space with service distribution in space.
 For example, figure \ref{fig:myanmar_biodiv-ppl}b highlights the relationship between people dependency on forests and the location of KBAs.

 ####Relationship between independant variables
 Two variables can be expressed at one by combining two maps in one.
 Figure \ref{fig:mycombine}a shows only the resulting map, while figure \ref{fig:mycombine}b displays side by side the two input map and the one combining these, a more self-explanatory but also space-consuming approach.